 We have recently delivered some exciting sessions in local schools on a variety of topics: racism, cyber-bullying, buddhism and waterplay!
 Please get in touch if you would like us to come and talk to you about our dynamic and unforgetable sessions.
 We are able to create something especially for a topic you wish to focus on.

 Action Factory is working with schools in Lancashire to raise attainment levels.
 Our methods have achieved quantitative results.
-Please contact Nicole to find out if we can help your school.
+Please contact Janet to find out if we can help your school.